Bouaskaoun/Aspect-Based-Sentiment-Analysis-of-Marrakesh-hotel-reviews/README.md

 Understanding customer sentiments expressed in hotel reviews is crucial for the hospitality industry.
 This project focuses on sentiment classification and aspect-based sentiment analysis of hotel reviews in Marrakesh.
 By employing machine learning techniques, the project aims to automate the analysis process and provide valuable insights for improving customer satisfaction.

 ## Dataset
-The dataset used in this project consists of English hotel reviews obtained from a popular review platform.
-The reviews specifically pertain to hotels in Marrakesh.
-The dataset contains a diverse range of customer sentiments and covers various aspects such as room quality, service, location, price, and food.
+The dataset used in this project consists of English hotel reviews obtained from TripAdvisor.
+The reviews were scraped using Selenium from the TripAdvisor website specifically for hotels in Marrakesh.
+The dataset contains a diverse range of customer sentiments.

 ## Installation
 To run the code and reproduce the results, follow these steps: